 I’m pursuing yet another certification, this time the IIBA‘s CBAP, for Certified Business Analysis Professional.
-I chose a 35-hours training course run as a series of interactive webinars over seven successive weekend days and during the second session this past Sunday we ended up discussing several of the 50 techniques used by Business Analysts during each phase of an effort.
+I chose a 35-hour training course run as a series of interactive webinars over seven successive weekend days and during the second session this past Sunday we ended up discussing several of the 50 techniques used by Business Analysts during each phase of an effort.
 The students were asked to each take a separate technique (we cover a few each session) and then talk on it for ten minutes or so.
 I was assigned the topic of Interface Analysis.

 Since I’ve spent many years working on such things I observed that I was either the best possible choice to discuss that subject — or the worst — depending on your level of enthusiasm.
 My enthusiasm for this particular subject is high, so I took the opportunity to describe a few things from my website (we could share screens and all interact via audio and video), mostly on this page where I describe how my experience across many industries has led me to be a well-rounded systems or process analyst in the general sense.
 Come to think of it, I probably spent most of my time on this page, where I describe my experience as a system architect.